iamzeynepcetin/mlops_project/README.md

 The target value is Outcome also for the purpose of using in web services and preprocessing steps, dummy values were generated as new_feature_1 and new_feature_2.
 Additionally, a patient_id variable was created using uuid.

-In addition, I separated the test dataset under the dataset folder to use it in the web service and workflow orchestration.(dataset kasör linki ekle)
+In addition, I separated the test dataset under the [dataset_folder](https://github.com/iamzeynepcetin/mlops_project/tree/main/dataset) to use it in the web service and workflow orchestration.

 # DEPLOYMENT
 The project is implemented on virtual machine Ubuntu 22.04 using AWS.
 The steps for each section for reproducibility are based on specific AWS configuration and may be different for different platforms (GCP, Azure).
-To reproduce the project without running into issues, I recommend to prepare the virtual environment as shown here.
+To reproduce the project without running into issues, I recommend to use conda environment as shown here.
 Using any different platform may cause bugs.

 You need to create new conda env with this commands: